frymanofer/Expo_WakeWord/README.md

 ## Features

 - **Easy to deploy with Expo (React-Native):** Check out our example: "rn_example/DetectingKeyWords.js".
 With a few simple lines of code, you have your own keyword detecting enabled app.
-- **Cross-Platform Support:** Integrate Davoice KeywordsDetection into React-Native Framework.
+- **Cross-Platform Support:** Integrate Davoice KeywordsDetection into **Expo** React-Native Framework.
 Both iOS and Android are supported.
 - **Low Latency:** Experience near-instantaneous keyword detection.
 - **High Accuracy:** We have succesfully reached over 99% accurary for all our models. **Here is on of our customer's benchmarks**:
 - **Real-World Benchmarks:** At DaVoice, we believe in real benchmarks done by customers on actual use cases rather than static tests.
 We actively encourage our customers to share their real-world experiences and results.